AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 ## Headless support

-You can activate audiences in a headless Adobe Commerce instance, such as AEM and PWA, to display cart price rules or dynamic blocks based on the audiences.
+You can activate audiences in a headless Adobe Commerce instance, such as AEM and PWA, to display cart price rules, related product rules, or dynamic blocks based on the audiences.

 ### Cart price rules and related product rules